 The former Exiles representative joined Munster on a two-year deal at the beginning of the 2016/17 season.
-Sustained a knee injury during the pre-season training and is ruled out for the opening period of the 2016-17 season.
+He sustained a knee injury during the pre-season training and was ruled out for the opening period of the 2016-17 season.

-In 2018 Arnold signed an extension that will see him remain at the club until 2020.
+In 2018 the promising centre signed an extension that would see him remain at the club until 2020.

 Arnold was named as the 2018 Munster Rugby Young Player of the Year in April 2018.